computationclub/vm-translator/README.md

 ## Testing

-Most of the tests depend upon the CPU emulator provided as part of the [Nand2Tetris Software Suite](http://nand2tetris.org/software.php).
-Before running the tests, download and unzip [nand2tetris.zip](http://nand2tetris.org/software/nand2tetris.zip) and set the environment variable `EMULATOR` to the path of the `nand2tetris/tools/CPUEmulator.sh` script.
-If you prefer, you can use [Vagrant](https://www.vagrantup.com/) to set up a Linux VM with the CPU emulator already installed; just type `vagrant up`.

 Both unit and acceptance tests are provided.

 The unit tests verify that each module (`Parser` and `CodeWriter`) implements the API described in chapter seven.
 To run them, use `bundle exec rspec spec/unit`.